 VO2max Estimator

-Estimate your cardiorespiratory fitness without a lab test.
-Based on validated research by Nes et al. (2011).
+Estimate your cardiorespiratory fitness without a lab test, computed live as you move the sliders.
+Based on the Nes et al. (2011) HUNT non-exercise model.

 What is VO2max and why does it matter?

 VO2max (maximal oxygen uptake) is the gold standard measure of cardiorespiratory fitness.
 It represents the maximum amount of oxygen your body can use during intense exercise.
 Higher VO2max is associated with lower risk of cardiovascular disease, all-cause mortality, and better overall health.
-Each 1 MET (3.5 ml/kg/min) increase in fitness reduces mortality risk by approximately 13%.
+In a large meta-analysis, each 1 MET (3.5 mL/kg/min) higher fitness was linked to roughly a 13% lower risk of all-cause mortality (Kodama et al., 2009).

 How accurate is a non-exercise VO2max estimate?

-The Nes et al. (2011) non-exercise prediction model has a standard error of estimate (SEE) of approximately 5.7 ml/kg/min, which is comparable to other validated non-exercise models.
+The Nes et al. (2011) non-exercise prediction model has a standard error of estimate (SEE) of approximately 5.70 mL/kg/min for men and 5.14 mL/kg/min for women, comparable to other validated non-exercise models.
 While not as precise as a laboratory maximal exercise test, it provides a useful screening estimate.
-The model was validated on over 37,000 adults from the HUNT study in Norway.
+The model was developed and cross-validated against directly measured VO2peak in 4,637 healthy adults within the HUNT study in Norway.

 How can I improve my VO2max?